aria-ml/dataeval/docs/source/concepts/Binning.md

   factors, and what each of them does with the integers.
 - [Validation and Trust](ValidationAndTrust.md#metadata-binning-a-policy-applied-to-every-factor)
-  — binning as one entry in the per-evaluator caveat inventory, alongside the extractor problem it mirrors.
+  — binning as one entry in the per-evaluator caveat inventory, alongside the extractor choice it mirrors.
-- [Embeddings](Embeddings.md) — the same question on the geometric side: a transformation applied before measurement that no result object records.
+- [Embeddings](Embeddings.md) — the same question on the geometric side: a transformation applied before measurement, chosen for the same kind of reason.

 ## See this in practice